BawdyAnarchist/quBSD/Future_Development.md

 	- There might be some consideration to further generalization of functions
 		- Passing through the -q [quiet] -s [skipchecks] and even a new [-f force] This enables easier to implement features (like with ephemeral jails that use appjail clones as rootjails
+		- Master -V (verbose) command could be included on all top level scripts, with -q as default
+		- Could also beef up the log file, and make reference to it in error messages

 qubsd_ipv4 - there's probably room for IP expansion for multiple strings of gateways .. maybe.